FraserW123/airline_project/README.md

 ![](results/Weighted_classifier_results/weighted%20confusion%20matrices.png)

 ### Impact of Scaling Methods.
-Standard Scaler and Min-Max scaler produced similar patterns across most models, with slight variations in performance.
+The Standard Scaler and Min-Max scaler produced similar patterns across most models, with slight variations in performance.
 For the Random Forest models, both scalers yielded high on-time recall (0.99), but delayed recall was extremely low (0.01-0.02), suggesting that the model struggles with the minority class regardless of scaling.
 For LightGBM, the AUC scores were slightly higher with the Standard Scaler (0.631 vs 0.630), indicating marginally better class separation.

 ### Performance on Delayed Flights
 LightGBM consistently achieved the highest balance between delayed precision (0.32) and recall (0.57) under both scaling methods, resulting in higher AUC scores (0.631 and 0.630).
 This highlights its potential for minority class prediction.

-KNN achieved slightly better delayed precision (0.38 with Standard Scaler), but its recall (0.13) was low, limiting its utility for detecting delayed flights.
+KNN achieved slightly better-delayed precision (0.38 with Standard Scaler), but its recall (0.13) was low, limiting its utility for detecting delayed flights.

 SVM showed notable improvement in delayed recall compared to other models, especially under Standard Scaler (0.57).
 However, its lower overall accuracy (0.6325) suggests a trade-off in general performance.